Tonksthebear/classy-yaml/README.md

 This was created to provide convenient utility class grouping for environments without a bundler (or any situation where you might not want to add custom css classes).
 YAML files are a perfect structure for these situations.

 ## Usage
 After installing the gem, the helper method `yass` will be available from anywhere.
-It looks for the definitions in the yaml file `config/utility_classes.yml` (note: you must add this yourself).
+It looks for the definitions in the YAML file `config/utility_classes.yml` (note: you must add this yourself).

 The YAML structure should follow this format: